-- Feeding for performance in the horse and dog - Nutritional disorders in the horse and dog
+Feeding for performance in the horse and dog Nutritional disorders in the horse and dog

-3. Small Animal and Equine Neurology
+3. Small Animal and Equine Neurology and Myopathies

-- The neurological examination
+The neurological examination

-- Common neurological conditions
+Common neurological conditions

-- Rehabilitation options
+Rehabilitation options

-4. Small Animal and Equine Myopathies
+Differentiate neurological and muscular disease

-- Differentiate neurological and muscular disease - Common myopathies in animals - Physiotherapy treatment and rehabilitation option
+Common myopathies in animals

-5. Wound Healing, Inflammation and Pharmacology
+Physiotherapy treatment and rehabilitation options

-- Inflammation and factors affecting wound healing in different animal species - Drug effects and side effects relevant to the physiotherapist
+4. Wound Healing, Inflammation and Pharmacology Inflammation and factors affecting wound healing in different animal species Drug effects and side effects relevant to the physiotherapist

 You are expected to arrange an informal 5 days of Veterinary Hospital Placements during the module.
 You may attend more than one Veterinary Hospital during this time.
-Placements will be assessed on a pass/fail basis.

-- Veterinary Hospital Placement - students are required to pass their Veterinary Hospital Placement (pass/fail) - Short Answer Questions At the end of study units 3 and 5 (30%) - Journal Critique You will be assigned a study unit and topic in which you will have to participate in journal club by providing a journal article and a summary of its applicability to practice/evidence based medicine (10%) - Discussions Discussions occur at anytime during the nominated week/study unit (10%) - Essays 3 x 1000 word essays due at the end of study units 1, 2 and 4 (50%)
+- Veterinary Hospital Placement students are required to pass their Veterinary Hospital Placement (pass/fail) - Short Answer Questions (30%) - Journal Critique You will be assigned a study unit and topic in which you will have to participate in journal club by providing a journal article and a summary of its applicability to practice/evidence based medicine (10%) - Discussions Discussions occur at anytime during the nominated week/study unit (10%) - Essays 3 x 1000 word essays (50%)